-- Challenging any form of derogatory or sexualised language or behaviour - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - Ensuring pupils know they can talk to staff confidentially by ensuring that the school's Family Support Worker, Erica Fearn, is available for pupils to talk to.
+- Challenging any form of derogatory or sexualised language or behaviour - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent.
+This will now include embedding the now statutory Relationship Health Education into the school's curriculum - Ensuring pupils know they can talk to staff confidentially by ensuring that the school's Family Support Worker, Erica Fearn, is available for pupils to talk to.
 Publicising her role with all pupils and parents/carers so that they know that she is available.
 Having two antibullying champions in school, Erica Fearn and Clare Tilling, who are available to discuss any concerns that pupils, parents/carers may have.
 All classes have mood thermometers which are used daily by pupils to indicate their emotional well-being which is then used by the teacher to support individually or to refer to Erica for attention as a matter of urgency.